iankr347-commits/melofy/README.md

-#Melofy — Next-Gen Music Experience

-Melofy is a modern, fast, and beautifully designed music application built with Flutter and Supabase, featuring smart search, real-time lyrics, and a clean user experience.
+# melofy

+Building a smarter, faster, and more personal way to enjoy music.

+melofy aims to deliver a highly-personalized music experience by combining fast search, smart recommendations, and a clean listening interface.
+This README provides an overview, quickstart instructions, development notes, and contribution guidelines to help you get started.

+---